 The summer before you did a service trip to the Dominican Republic.
 How did the two trips differ?
 How were they the same?

 My service trip to the Dominican Republic last summer was healthcare oriented.
 I was there for two weeks and each day we did a health clinic in a rural area where people would not otherwise have access to a doctor.
 To compare the two trips, I was in the DR for a couple of weeks whereas I spent the whole summer in Uganda.
 The two trips had different objectives, but both were humanitarian and very rewarding.
+I also used to follow Helath Blog for more information which I can share with the people out there.

 If you could do your trip over again, what would you do differently?